PapenfussLab/PathOS/README.md

 PathOS is a decision support tool to manage, analyse and report on high througput DNA sequencing variants.
 PathOS is under active development at the [Peter MacCallum Cancer Centre in Melbourne](https://www.petermac.org/about/signature-centres/centre-clinical-cancer-genomics/molecular-diagnostic-software).

-Authors: Ken Doig, Andre Sleznev, David Ma Date: October 2016
+Authors: Ken Doig, Andre Sleznev, David Ma, Tom Conway Date: February 2017

 ## Introduction
 Clinical diagnostics is being transformed by the technology capable of analysing patient DNA at the nucleotide level.